On functional relations for the alternating analogues of Tornheim's double zeta function: Applications of functional relations

 and

 \end{prop}

-{\bf Acknowledgements.} This work was partially supported by the National Natural Science Foundation of China (grant no. 11001201), the Program for Young Excellent Talents in Tongji University (grant no. 2009KJ065) and the Japan Society for the Promotion of Science postdoctoral Fellowship for Foreign Researchers.
+{\bf Acknowledgements.} This work was partially supported by the National Natural Science Foundation of China (Grant No. 11471245) and Shanghai Natural Science Foundation (grant no. 14ZR1443500).
+The author thanks the anonymous referee for his/her helpful comments.